 - If March comes in like a lion, it will go out like a lamb.

 Partly fiction.
-Even in the 1800s people recognized that this saying was not particularly useful.
-However, the proverb was not originally intended for forecasting.
+Even in the 1800s people recognized that this bit of folklore was not particularly useful.
+However, the proverb was probably not intended for forecasting, but was merely an observation.
 The original saying was, “March comes in like a lion and goes out like a lamb.”
-This observation tends to be true because the end of March marks the beginning of spring.
+This tends to be true because the end of March marks the beginning of spring.

 - When March blows its horn, your barn will be filled with hay and corn.